 The End Of Week Sixteen

 I step on the scale looking forward to a big number.
 That’s how it has always worked in the past.
 If I gain weight or plateau one week, I’m typically rewarded the next with a big number.
 Unfortunately, that isn’t what happened this week.
 It’s official.
 I’ve hit a true plateau.
 That means the next few weeks will be a big shake-up.
 I’ll be throwing out the old playbook and writing a new one.
 New kinds of fitness and activity, new meal plans.
 I’ve also changed the scale’s setting to read in LBS instead of KGs.
 It’s easier for me to help track my progress that way, having grown up with the imperial measurement system.

 What’s Up Next?

 Later this week, I’ll be introducing you to DJ Tank.
-He’ll be working with Tiger to lose weight and he’s a really interesting character here on the island!
+He’ll be working with Phuket Fit to lose weight and he’s a really interesting character here on the island!
 He’s got a long way to go, but you can see the determination in his eyes.
 Also, check back next week to how I’ve changed my weight-loss system and see if it helps to improve my weekly results!